CenekAlbl/RnP/README.md

 # RnP
 Algorithms for computing the rolling shutter absolute camera pose.
 They are available in various languages (C++,Python,Matlab), but sometimes not in all of them, see below.

+![Rolling shutter absolute pose][absolute_pose_rs.png]

 *This repository is in the process of being completed, some parts still missing*

+## R7P
+This is the 7 point version for cameras with unknown intrinsics.
+There are 2 algorithms:
+* R7Pf - computes the camera pose + velocity + the focal length
+* R7Pfr - computes the camera pose + velocity + the focal length and radial distortion

+These algorithms are currently only available as research code in Matlab.
+C++ and Python implementation plus documentation and tests are underway.
+If you are interested in efficient implementation right now, please contact me and I can make it bigger priority.

 ## R6P-1lin
 This is the single-linearized standalone RS absolute pose solver presented in: